-123 BCT were collected in two nets at Manning Meadow Reservoir on July 2, 2019, for an overall catch rate of 62 trout per net-night (Table 3).
-This rate was nearly identical to the long-term mean (Table 4).
-Catch rate has fluctuated from 60 to 80 trout per net-night since the harvest limit was increased in 2016 (Fig. 3), yielding no clear pattern by which to evaluate the change in potential harvest.
-The BCT catch spanned four cohorts, with a significant contribution from Age 1+ fish stocked in 2017 (Fig. 4).
-BCT averaged 285 mm in total length (TL), 328 g in weight, with an average condition (K{TL}) of 1.20 (Table 3).
-Mean length and weight were the lowest values recorded since 2012 (Table 4), reflecting the high contribution from the 2017 cohort.
-Abundance of young fish has led to a decreasing trend in mean length during the last two years (Fig. 5).
-Mean condition in 2019 was the highest observed since 2011, the last time that southern Utah experienced an exceptional snowpack.
+174 BCT were collected in two nets at Manning Meadow Reservoir on June 16, 2020, for an overall catch rate of 87 trout per net-night (Table 3).
+This rate was higher than the long-term mean (Table 4) and continued a fluctuating trend observed since the harvest limit was increased in 2016 (Fig. 3).
+The seemingly random pattern indicates no clear effect of potentially higher harvest on BCT survival and abundance.
+The BCT catch spanned at least three cohorts, with a significant contribution from mid-age cohorts, presumably two- to three-years-old (Fig. 4).
+BCT averaged 290 mm in total length (TL), 328 g in weight, with an average condition (K{TL}) of 1.21 (Table 3).
+Similar to the previous year, mean length and weight were among the lowest values recorded since 2012 (Table 4, Fig. 5).
+Mean condition in 2019 and 2020 matched the highest values observed in the last 15 years.